The Media and Entertainment Law Review: United Arab Emirates

 - refrain from publishing false news.

-In addition, there is a specific law that prohibits hate speech: Federal Decree by Law No. 2 of 2015 on Combatting Discrimination and Hatred.
-This law has been much discussed but remains largely untested in the courts.
-It specifically punishes hate crimes and discrimination with penalties including imprisonment (of from six months to 15 years) and fines of between 50,000 and 2 million UAE dirhams.
+In addition, there is a specific law that prohibits hate speech: Federal Decree by Law No. 2 of 2015 on Combating Discrimination and Hatred.
+This Law has been much discussed but remains largely untested in the courts.
+It specifically punishes hate crimes and discrimination with penalties including imprisonment (ranging from six months to 15 years) and fines of between 50,000 and 2 million UAE dirhams.

 In general, commercial cameras will require a permit to be used in public in any location: police are empowered to request a copy of a permit if a person is found to be commercially operating in public spaces.
 These can be obtained from the relevant film commissions in each emirate.
 In addition, as is usual globally, permission should be ideally sought from the owners of private property before filming is commenced.

-Privacy is revered in the UAE, and this belief is set out as a principle within the Constitution.
-Following this principle, it is prohibited to record a conversation, by camera or audio means, without the specific consent of the party being recorded.
-That would be considered to be illegally obtained materials under the Penal Code and the CCL, if an information technology aspect was present.
+Privacy is revered in the UAE and this belief is set out as a principle in the Constitution.3 Following this principle, it is prohibited to record a conversation, by means of photographic or audio recording, without the specific consent of the party being recorded.
+In the absence of consent, the recording would be considered illegally obtained materials under the Penal Code,4 and the CCL if an information technology aspect was present.5

 Generally, news sources secure their information from government sources rather than unofficial sources.
 The government has released several stories reiterating its distaste for fake news and rumour-mongering: it does not view the use of unofficial sources as appropriate and it has the power to take action if those sources are considered to be incorrect.